-Your home office will, at minimum, require a desk, a comfortable office chair, a filing cabinet and perhaps a shelf or two.
-Having your set up conducive to staying organized is very important.
-If you don’t have a shelf to put your reference books or note pad, they will likely end up on the desk or floor.
-Similarly if you have no filing space, your documents will soon pile up somewhere in the general area.
+Your home office will, at minimum, require a desk, a comfortable office chair, a filing cabinet and probably a shelf or two.
+Having your work area is conducive to staying organized and very important.
+If you don’t have a shelf to put your reference books or note pads, they will likely end up on the desk or even the floor.
+Similarly, if you have no filing space, your documents will soon pile up somewhere in the general area.
 Setting up a proper workstation means that everything will have its own place and that you will be comfortable while conducting business.

 Keep Your Home Office Free of Personal Items

 It’s a little hard in small apartments to have a dedicated space for just one thing.
-But still, it’d be helpful if you can keep your office area free of paperwork, knick-knacks and other items that are personal and unrelated to business.
+But still, it’s helpful if you keep your office area free of paperwork, knick-knacks, and other items that are personal and unrelated to business.
 This will help you keep the work area organized more easily and it will also mean that it’s less likely to mix up personal paperwork—think utilities bills and insurance cards—with business items that might have to do with a client.

 De-clutter at End of Each Workweek

-If you de clutter any space regularly, it’s easier to stay organized.
+If you de-clutter any space regularly, it’s easier to stay organized.
 If you’re ambitious you can do this every day when you’re finished with your office or work hours.
 But the more realistic approach would be to purge papers and other items you longer need at the end of the week.
-An extra 15 minutes of doing this every week could mean a clean desk and work area when you start back up Monday morning.
+An extra 15 minutes of doing this every week means a clean desk and work area when you start back up Monday morning.

 Have a Filing System

 Calendars are a necessity when it comes to running a business and frankly life in general.
-Though in life you might get away with missing drinks with a friend but in business you might lose a client if you don’t show up to a meeting or skip a deadline.
+Although in life you might get away with missing drinks with a friend, in business you might lose a client if you don’t show up to a meeting or miss a deadline.
 Some folks love the datebooks on their computers or mail programs, others swear by good old desk planners or wall calendars.
 Whatever your method, a calendar will help you log your tasks and deadlines and stay on track.

-At the beginning of each week, make a to do list of the tasks you need to tackle.
-These can include duties related to clients and tasks that include organizing.
-Each day, when you look at the list you can see if you’re on the trajectory to finish all your to dos by the end of the work week.
+At the beginning of each week, make a to-do list of the tasks you need to tackle.
+These include duties related to clients and tasks that include organizing.
+Each day, when you look at the list you can see if you’re on the trajectory to finish all your to-dos by the end of the work week.

 Rent Self-Storage Unit